 The Definition of Clubfoot

 Congenital foot problems require immediate attention to avoid future complications.
-If you have any concerns, contact one of our podiatrists of Port Richmond Family Footcare.
-Our doctors can provide the care you need to keep you pain-free and on your feet.
+If you have any concerns, contact Steven Spivak, DPM of Mount Holly Family Footcare.
+Our doctor can provide the care you need to keep you pain-free and on your feet.

 Congenital foot problems are deformities affecting the feet, toes, and/or ankles that children are born with.
 Some of these conditions have a genetic cause while others just happen.
 Some specific foot ailments that children may be born with include clubfeet, polydactyly/macrodactyly, and cleft foot.
 There are several other foot anomalies that can occur congenitally.
 What all of these conditions have in common is that a child may experience difficulty walking or performing everyday activities, as well as trouble finding footwear that fits their foot deformity.
 Some of these conditions are more serious than others.
 Consulting with a podiatrist as early as possible will help in properly diagnosing a child’s foot condition while getting the necessary treatment underway.